 How to Know Which Knowledge Areas and Processes to Utilize When Managing a Project

 Deciding which processes to use and knowing how to execute them best is one of the main objectives of PMP courses, degrees and certification.
 If you want a career in project management, then this route is recommended along with many other project management tools and techniques.
 Otherwise, study each process and decide what makes the most sense for your project and what will bring value to your project.
-If you work as a project manager for an accounting firm, for example, you should learn the accounting processes and make use of accounting practice management software.

 At the end of the day, all knowledge is worth having.
 As a project manager, it’s up to you to decide how to best manage your project.
 The PMBOK Guide offers practical guidance for doing so successfully.